 Benefits of barcode registration:

 • To reduce illegal use of your barcode (an internet search will show if the number is already in use, discouraging unauthorised use).

 • For greater online visibility of your product, including apps that use barcode databases.

 Note: Barcode registration does not send product data to your retailers.
 You still need to send each retailer your barcode numbers and corresponding product information.
 Each retailer has their own system, so you need to register your products with them individually.

-If you have a barcode which you purchased elsewhere but wish to register, you can buy barcode registration by Clicking Here.
+If you have a barcode which you purchased elsewhere but wish to register, you can purchase barcode registration here.

 Barcode verification is a test scan of your barcode to ensure it will scan well in different scanning environments.
 Verification is not usually required, however, this is country and retailer specific.
 We can provide barcode verification if you need it (please contact us if you need your barcodes verified).
 To learn about about barcode verification please Click Here.
 For information about the stores that require verification please Click Here.